zainafzal88/blog/_posts/2020-08-30-commenting-system-blog.md

 ```
 dotnet run
 ```
-8. Use VS Code or any of your favourite text editor and open the project folder
+8. Use VS Code or your favourite text editor and open the project folder
 9. Notice four new files in addition to the normal files new .NET project area created.
 <p align="center">
   <img src="/assets/images/2020-08-30/project-folder-content.png">